 What we found did not actually surprise us.
 As the lightest shirt that we tested, the Airchaser also dried the most quickly.
-It was significantly faster than its competitors, even next to the second-place finishers, the Top Pick Award-winning Smartwool PhD Ultra Light and the Best Buy Reaxion Amp.
+It was significantly faster than its competitors, even next to the second-place finisher, the Best Buy Reaxion Amp.
 These test results continued to bolster our confidence in this shirt's place as the best pick for warm or humid weather.

 Features & Versatility

 If there's one realm in which the Airchaser falls behind, this would be it.
 Because we were looking for running shirts, not just any old exercise shirt, we wanted to know what features each manufacturer included that appeal directly to the runner.
 At the same time, technical clothing is expensive, and versatile shirts earned more points than ones that had only one purpose.

 The Airchaser is definitely a running shirt.
 The athletic cut and minimal stretch make for a great running piece, but the lack of stretch is not as great for other activities with larger ranges of motion, like yoga or climbing.
 The only additional running-specific feature on this shirt (other than its cut and breathable fabric) was reflective logos.
 With just a small logo on the front and back, this might not be our first choice for running in the dark.
 We would have loved to see a UPF sun protection rating on this shirt, like the Arc'teryx Motus, since this was our Top Pick for Warm Weather.